Ermita del Conde Tempranillo 2017

 | Taste | Dry |

-| Quality | Wine of the Castilla y León region |
+| Quality | Vino de la Tierra Castilla y León |

 | Producer | Ermita del Conde |

-| Terroir | Chalky soil, Limestone, Clay, Loam |
+| Terroir | Chalky soil, limestone, clay, loam. |

-| Volume | Bottle 75cl |
+| Volume | Wine bottle 0.75 l |

 | Price approx. | 15 € |